Law Firm Helping Businesses of All Sizes in Central Florida and Central Pennsylvania

 Sandman & Lankford, PLLC Will Assist With All Your Business Law and IP Law Needs

 Whether you need help with forming a company, writing a business contract, require legal advice for your company or are seeking to protect your copyrighted materials or other intellectual property, the legal team at Sandman & Lankford, PLLC can assist.
+Take a look at the Google Plus reviews of Sandman & Lankford, PLLC to see what former clients say about what it’s like to work with us.

 Our legal team understands what goes into owning, operating and managing your own business.
 So, if you cannot meet at our law offices during typical business hours, one of our attorneys can come to your office, even providing appointments outside of the traditional 9-to-5 business day.
+Our office is located in Hodgmans Daytona in Daytona Beach near Riverfront Park and Halifax Historical Museum.

 Trust your IP and business law matters to Attorneys Melody Lankford and Lori Sandman.
 For a fully confidential consultation session to discuss your case.
 Call today at 386-206-2898.